sammotea/accidentalCreative/src/markdown/projects/writing/covid/introductionForStrangers.md

 order: 1
 ---

-I wrote this for my Mum to help her make _informed_ choices about how to live during Covid.
+I wrote this for my Mum to help her make _informed_ choices about how to live during COVID.

 I showed my working, provided context, and let her reach her own conclusions.
 There wasn’t much of that available at the time.

 ---

-Information about Covid was mostly black and white and wrong.
+Information about COVID was mostly black and white and wrong.

 Black _or_ white, rather:

--   “_Covid is deadly / just the flu!_”
+-   “_COVID is deadly / just the flu!_”
 -   “_Vaccines will save you / kill you!_”
 -   “_Masks save lives / do nothing!_”